mjs2430/design/content/email/layouts/columns.md

 menu: "layouts"
 ---

-All CSS for columns is included in the base templates.
+All CSS for columns is included in the framework.
 The 552px content space can be divided into several collapsible or fixed columns by using the class `.col` on a `td` to create the column and `.collapse` to make it collapse for mobile screens.
 If you want fixed columns, use the class `.col-fixed` and do not use `.collapse`.

 The first column in each row will need the `.first` class and the last one will need `.last`.
 If the group of columns goes onto more than 1 row, like in a 2x2 grid layout, the last column in each row should be given `.row-end` instead of `.last`, with only the final column on the final row being assigned `.last`.
 This ensures correct padding when collapsed.